 Famous actress Kalki Kochlin mentioned, “I allowed someone to have sex with me at the age of nine, not understanding fully what it meant and my biggest fear after was, that my mother would find out.
 I felt it was my mistake and so I kept it hidden for years.
 If I had had the confidence or awareness to confide in my parents it would have saved me years of complexes about my own sexuality.
 It’s important that parents remove the taboo around the word sex or private parts so kids can speak openly and be saved from potential abuse.”

 - If parents don’t trust their children, it’s more likely for the children to hide sexual abuse from them.
 Providing your children the faith that no matter what, you will always be there with her is necessary.

 - Every day talk to your daughter about her experience of the day.
 If you do that every day, she will normally develop a tendency to share stuff with you.

 - Provide her with basic knowledge regarding the areas of the body not meant to be touched by any person except doctors in the presence of parents or mother.

 - If anything bad happens, don’t feel shy or hesitate even for a moment to pursue the issue legally.
 Remember, if you don’t take any step today due to societal fear or something, your daughter is never going to forgive you later.

 - A physical treatment is necessary albeit not enough.
-A psychological counselling is must.
-The trauma that she faced will have really long term impact in her mind.
+A psychological counselling is a must.
+The trauma that she faced will have a real long-term impact on her mind.
 Some abuse specific cognitive behavioural therapies are required.

 Adversities are common.
 Sexual abuse of children has to be dealt with courage and openness.
 Hiding a wound will only increase the infection.
 Applying disinfectant on it may sting, but is eventually life-saving surely.
 Embracing our daughters with trust is perhaps the best option.
 What say?